azamatovuser/Storehouse/README.md

 - Product
   - List of all products
   - Filtering by category and Is_active
     - Storehouse
       - Filtering by place and account
       - List of all storehouse data

+    INITIAL COMMIT
+**Models**
+- Custom user

+**API**
+- All account list
+- CRUD account
+- JSON Web Token

+**Unit tests**

+Tests for all account's APIs